Black Excellence at King's, Past and Present

 Bridget Ofosu Andam – BA ’23 (Social Justice & Peace Studies)

 Bridget Ofosu Andam served within the King's community by working as an executive assistant under the King’s University College Students’ Council (KUCSC).
-Bridget and her peers ratified a club called Developing Communities Everywhere (DCE) at King's, which focuses on bringing awareness of various global crises, focus groups and raising international development topics.
-Ofosu Andam continues to serve communities as founder and president of Developing Communities Everywhere Org, which was awarded with a Black Excellence Award from the W.E.A.N.
+Bridget and her peers ratified a club called Developing Communities Everywhere (DCE) at King's, which focuses on bringing awareness of various global crises, focus groups, and raising international development topics.
+Ofosu Andam continues to serve communities as founder and president of Developing Communities Everywhere Org, which was awarded a Black Excellence Award from the W.E.A.N.
 Community Centre.
+She also recently became a recipient of the Black Pearl Award for the Top 100 Black Women to Watch for 2024, organized by CIBWE.

 Dr. Thomas Tieku – Professor, Department of Politics and International Relations